 Two activity courses in Physical Education are required of all students in the First and Second Years of the Faculty of Agriculture except exservice personnel and members of military units operating on the campus.
-For details of requirements see pages 207-209 in the Faculty of Arts and Science.
+For details of requirements see pages 218-220.